mitkox/AzureTerraformWorkshop/challenges/08-security/readme.md

 ## Part 1 - Store Secret in Azure Key Vault

-In order to create the secret in a secure manner, you will be introduced to the concept of using multple Terraform providers in a single configuration.
+In order to create the secret in a secure manner, you will be introduced to the concept of using multiple Terraform providers in a single configuration.
 You will add the following providers to our configuration:
  - [Azure Active Directory Provider](https://www.terraform.io/docs/providers/azuread/index.html)
  - [Random Provider](https://www.terraform.io/docs/providers/random/index.html)